ahmed2001365618/dentalaid/README.md

 ## Overview

-This repository contains the implementation of **DentalAId**, a specialized chatbot developed to assist dental professionals in the clinical management of dental trauma in permanent teeth.
+This repository contains the implementation of **Dental Trauma Evo**, a specialized chatbot developed to assist dental professionals in the clinical management of dental trauma in permanent teeth.
 The chatbot provides evidence-based recommendations, designed to enhance decision-making processes regarding diagnosis and prognosis.

 ### Key Features:
 - **Language**: Python (developed using PyCharm 2023.2.3)